Dianne Feinstein Asks WH Counsel & FBI Director To Release FBI Directive Defining Scope Of Investigation

 — Fox News (@FoxNews) September 30, 2018

-The request for an additional FBI investigation came the day after both Christine Blasey Ford and Brett Kavanaugh made emotional testimonies before the Senate Judicial Committee.
-Ford is one of three women to publicly disclose details of sexual assaults they say they suffered at the hands of Brett Kavanaugh.
-The Hill reported Sunday that another accuser, Deborah Ramirez, has already been interviewed by the bureau.
+The Hill reported on Sunday that another accuser, Deborah Ramirez, has already been interviewed by the bureau.
 In an interview that was published last Sunday, Ramirez alleged that a drunken Kavanaugh exposed himself to her during a party they both attended at a Yale dormitory in the 1980s.

-The third woman to go public with charges of sexual assault is Julie Swetnik.
+The third woman to go public with charges of sexual assault is Julie Swetnick.
 She has charged that her assault also took place during a party, this one while the two were in high school.
-Swetnik has stated that Kavanaugh drugged her with “Quaaludes or something similar” before several men attacked her in a gang rape.
-NBC News reported that a witness list associated with the FBI directive does not include Swetnik’s name, causing concern by some that she will not be interviewed as part of the investigation and increasing concerns about the scope of the investigation that led to Senator Feinstein’s letter to White House counsel and the FBI director Sunday.
+Swetnick has stated that Kavanaugh drugged her with “Quaaludes or something similar” before several men attacked her in a gang rape.

+NBC News reported that a witness list associated with the FBI directive does not include Swetnick’s name, causing concern by some that she will not be interviewed as part of the investigation and increasing concerns about the scope of the investigation that led to Senator Feinstein’s letter to White House counsel and the FBI director Sunday.